aya-rs/book/docs/book/start/logging-packets.md

     error.

-    To avoid the error, you can either manually ensure that all the fields in your types are correctly aligned (eg by adding "manual padding" or by making field types larger) or use `#[repr(packed)]`.
-Since the latter comes with its own footguns and can perform less efficiently, manual padding or alignment is recommended.
+    To avoid the error, you can either manually ensure that all the fields in your types are correctly aligned (eg by explicitly adding padding or by making field types larger to enforce alignment) or use `#[repr(packed)]`.

-    **Solution with manual alignment:**
+    Since the latter comes with its own footguns and can perform less efficiently, explicitly adding padding or tweaking alignment is recommended.

+    **Solution ensuring alignment using larger types:**

     ```rust
+    #[repr(C)]
     struct SourceInfo {
         source_port: u32,
         source_ip: u32,